microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

   a WinRT interface that extensions could implement, and be triggered just like other dynamic profile generators.
-* **Multiple settings files** - This could enable us to place color schemes into a seperate file (like `colorschemes.json`) and put keybindings into their own file as well, and reduce the number of settings in the user's `profiles.json`.
+* **Multiple settings files** - This could enable us to place color schemes into a separate file (like `colorschemes.json`) and put keybindings into their own file as well, and reduce the number of settings in the user's `profiles.json`.
   It's unclear if this is something that we need quite yet, but the same layering functionality that enables this scenario could also enable more than